SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/import-certificates.md

 ms.author: chrisda
 author: chrisda
 manager: serdars
-ms.date: 4/19/2018
+ms.date: 6/7/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: office-online-server
 localization_priority: Normal
 ms.collection: Strat_EX_Admin
 ms.assetid: 43fbe354-ccfc-45b0-9fbc-4b23c6c5ccf4
-description: "Learn how to import (install) a certificate on an Exchange 2016 server."
+description: "Summary: Learn how to import (install) a certificate on an Exchange 2016 server."
 ---

 # Import or install a certificate on an Exchange 2016 server

-Learn how to import (install) a certificate on an Exchange 2016 server.
+ **Summary**: Learn how to import (install) a certificate on an Exchange 2016 server.

 To enable encryption for one or more Exchange services, the Exchange server needs to use a certificate.
 SMTP communication between internal Exchange servers is encrypted by the default self-signed certificate that's installed on the Exchange server.
 To encrypt communication with internal or external clients, servers, or services, you'll likely want to use a certificate that's automatically trusted by all clients, services and servers that connect to your Exchange organization.
 For more information, see [Certificate requirements for Exchange services](certificates.md#CertRequirements).